wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 ![Step 3 is select organizational data](../media/step-3-organizational-data.png)

 **Step 4.
 Run the query**.
 You can access your query results by clicking the **Results** link on the Queries page.
-You have the option of viewing your results or everyone else’s.
+You can choose to view your results or all results in your organization.
 This page is where you can download the data in a csv format, copy the OData link to load the data into business intelligence applications, and for some queries, open a visualization to analyze within Workplace Analytics.

 ![Step 4 is run the query](../media/step-4-run-query.png)